 Feeling very anxious or having a panic attack are the usual reasons that you may hyperventilate.
 But rapid breathing can be a symptom of a disease, such as:

 Your health care provider will determine the cause of your hyperventilation.
 Rapid breathing may be a medical emergency you need to get treated, unless you have had this before and your provider has told you that you can treat it on your own.

 Often, panic and hyperventilation become a vicious cycle.
 Panic leads to rapid breathing, and breathing rapidly can make you feel panicked.

-If you start hyperventilating, the goal is to raise the carbon dioxide level in your blood, which will end most of your symptoms.
-There are several ways to do this:
+If you start hyperventilating, the goal is to raise the carbon dioxide level in your blood.
+This will end most of your symptoms.
+Ways to do this include: